ECON 7235B - Economics Dissertation (Part-time) Part 2

-- Upon receiving the final version of the dissertation, assessing the content, and deciding upon the mark, the supervisor is expected to provide a short report (half a page to one page in length) on the student’s work – including the strengths and weaknesses of the dissertation.
+- Upon receiving the final version of the dissertation, assessing the content, and deciding upon the mark, the supervisor is expected to provide direct feedback on the student’s work – including the strengths and weaknesses of the dissertation.

 - Throughout the semester students are encouraged to attend the Monday's Thesis Workshops and the Friday's Seminar.

 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 Assessment Summary100% Final dissertation paper

 Assessment DetailThe standard of English expression is expected to be high.
 Students may wish to consult references listed in the subject catalogue of the Barr Smith Library under the heading "Style, Literary".
 While supervisors will offer reasonable assistance, the writing of a dissertation is the student’s task and students must not expect the supervisor to convert careless or poor prose into good English.